nikitapitliya006/COVID19-ReturnToWork/README.md

 ## Additional Resources
 * Step-by-step instructions on getting started are available [here](https://techcommunity.microsoft.com/t5/healthcare-and-life-sciences/updated-on-5-24-2020-quick-start-setting-up-your-covid-19/ba-p/1230537)
-* Step-by-step instructions on using the Healthcare Bot template with Azure API for FHIR are available [here](https://techcommunity.microsoft.com/t5/healthcare-and-life-sciences/using-the-covid-19-back-to-work-template-in-microsoft-healthcare/ba-p/1425833)

 More resources to be updated regularly.
 ARM templates to automate configuration are being worked on and will be available soon